jaydio/routeros-scripts/backup/README.md

  * Automatically creates an encoded backup directory for each router
  * Stores both; a full export and an architecture specific binary backup
  * Utilizes SSH session multiplexing for optimized performance
+ * Basic error handling/reporting e.g. skips device when unreachable (timeout based)
+ * Automatic version detection for RouterOS version 6 and 7

 Missing features:

+ * Implement logic to export certificates from certificate store
  * Implement basic logging functionality
- * Add error handling/reporting e.g. skip iteration if router isn't reachable, providing a detailed error output
+ * Better error handling/reporting with detailed error output
- * Add cross-platform support for email notifications using linux board utilities (sendmail compat)
+ * Add cross-platform support for notifications via email, slack/mattermost webhooks, telegram, email [...]
- * Integrate functionality to remove backups older than a given count of days (find)
+ * Functionality to remove backups older than a given count of days/weeks/months via ```find```

+## Important Notes

+ * This script does NOT export certificates (check ```/certificate/print```)
+ * Wireguard keys under ROS7 are exported as well :)

 ## OS Compatibility

-The script was tested successfully on the following distros:
+The script should work on the following GNU/Linux distributions:

- * CentOS 6
  * CentOS 7
- * Fedora 21
- * Fedora 22
+ * CentOS 8
- * Fedora 23
+ * Fedora 35+

-The script should work fine on other platforms as well including Debian and its derivates (such as Ubuntu).
+The script should work fine on other platforms including Debian and its derivatives (such as Ubuntu).

 ## OpenSSH release 7.0 disables support for DSS based Host and User Keys by default (August 2015)